NadiaOrdonez/SQL_Tableau_onlineFilm_launch_strategy/README.md

 # SQL_onlineFilm_launch_strategy
-This repository serves as a demonstration of the refined SQL syntax applied combined with visuals crafted in Tableau in the context of our comprehensive data analysis project.
-The analysis presented herein is instrumental in assisting Rockbuster Stealth LLC, a prominent film company, as it formulates a strategic plan for the successful launch of an online video service.
+This repository serves as a demonstration of the refined SQL syntax applied in combination with visuals crafted in Tableau in the context of a comprehensive data analysis project.
+The analysis presented herein is instrumental in assisting Rockbuster Stealth LLC, a film company, as it formulates a strategic plan for the successful launch of an online video service [^1].
 ## Project Overview
 ### Motivation
 In response to fierce competition from streaming giants like Netflix and Amazon Prime, Rockbuster Stealth is leveraging its extensive film licenses to launch a cutting-edge online video rental service.